EVERYONE IS WELCOME AT EWOOD PARK ACCESS AND INCLUSION FOR ALL

 Inside this brochure you will find information for supporters who have additional needs as a result of disability.

 We have an excellent reputation for ensuring all customers enjoy their visits to Ewood Park.
 Your match day experience is important to the Club.
 Our aim is access and inclusion for all.
 Disabilities are wide-ranging with some not always visible.
-The emphasis on removing barriers to ensure accessibility to services and facilities has changed the focus to enable you, where possible to come to a match independently without a carer.
+The emphasis on removing and overcoming barriers to ensure accessibility to services and facilities has changed the focus to enable you, where possible to come to a match independently without a carer.
 All social, retail and hospitality facilities at Ewood Park are accessible and forms and leaflets are available in accessible formats.

 Stewards provide assistance helping you in and out of the stadium, with purchasing refreshments, safe evacuation and escorting to and from the toilets/kiosks/multi-faith room.